A1DS19/space-fight-game/README.md

-# Space fight game in C++ with custom graphics engine.
+# Space fight game in C++ with custom graphics/physics engine, also with a custom UI library.